Polonium, Radioactivity & Elephants: How Poland Shaped Maria Skłodowska-Curie (& How She Shaped Poland)

 Educating a genius in an occupied country

 Maria Skłodowska-Curie was born in Warsaw in 1867, at a time when the city was the capital of the Polish province of the Russian Empire.
-In fact, the very year Maria was born, the word Polish was taken off the official name of the province (from now on it was to be known as Privislinsky krai).
-This was part of a larger set of repercussions which arrived in the wake of the January Uprising – a war waged by Poles against Russian rule in 1863-1864; among them was a heavy crackdown on education in the Polish language, especially in elementary schools – a situation which particularly affected Skłodowska-Curie’s formative years – and which she recalled in her autobiography:
+In fact, the very year Maria was born, the word ‘Polish’ was taken off the official name of the province (from now on it was to be known as Privislinsky Krai).
+This was part of a larger set of repercussions which arrived in the wake of the January Uprising – a war waged by Poles against Russian rule in 1863 and 1864; amongst them was a heavy crackdown on education in the Polish language, especially in elementary schools.
+This situation in particular affected Skłodowska-Curie’s formative years, which she recalled in her autobiography:

 All classes were taught in Russian, usually by Russians whose attitude toward Poles was hostile, as was their attitude towards their pupils.
 Hence, the value of such learning was questionable at most, and the atmosphere in school – hardly bearable.

 As she remembered, schoolchildren were constantly spied on and teachers were suspicious of their every move.
 They were also aware that any Polish conversation or even inadvertently uttered Polish word could bring harm not only to them but also to their families.
 In such a hostile environment, she noted, children lost all their joy of life, while ‘their premature sense of distrust and indignation hung heavily over their childhood, like a nightmare’.
 These highly ‘abnormal conditions of development’ had perhaps one unexpected positive side-effect: ‘to a great extent they incited strong patriotic feelings in Polish youth’, wrote Skłodowska.